NERC-CEH/rse_group/team/100_days.md

 * Mob programming, working with individuals
 * Luxury of doing this while governance still being worked out
 * SSI training conversations (they need funding allocation too!)
-* Clinics (ways to connect when people are heads-down; BGS example)
+* Clinics (ways to connect when people are heads-down)
+* BGS have a great model for clinics, who else does?

 ## Moving to the open

 * "How do we communicate" - default to open, and press for that.
+* Both open source, and open process!
 * A shared repository mainly used for threaded Discussions
-* Daily short, informal standups - text updates first, chat about common ground
+* Daily short, informal standups - text first, chat about common ground
 * Weekly catchup with management, 5-10 mins devoted to writing
 * Started out with "weeknotes" but they're hard to sustain